 3 – Repotting

-Sometimes these plants will start drooping after you have repotted them.
+Sometimes these plants will start drooping after you’ve repotted them.
 Putting a plant in a new pot can cause it to experience a bit of stress.

 Transplant stress will sometimes cause plants to lose leaves.
 This isn’t unusual, and things will probably be just fine so long as you take care of the plant properly.

 Do your best to handle the roots with care so that you can avoid transplant stress issues.
-If you are trying to loosen the roots due to the plant having rootbound issues, then just try to be gentle while doing so.
+If you’re trying to loosen the roots due to the plant having rootbound issues, just try to be gentle while doing so.

 It actually might not be necessary to loosen the roots either.
 Simply getting the plant a bigger pot and backfilling it with soil should solve the issue.